What is Working capital?

 Effective management of working capital involves careful monitoring of cash flows and balances, and taking steps to optimise the use of available funds.
 Some common methods of managing working capital include increasing sales and revenue, controlling inventory levels, and managing cash collections and payments.

-One way to increase sales and revenue is to optimise pricing strategies and credit terms to encourage timely payments and minimize bad debts.
+One way to increase sales and revenue is to optimise pricing strategies and credit terms to encourage timely payments and minimise bad debts.

 Companies can also make changes to their product mix, marketing strategies, or distribution channels to drive higher sales volumes.

 Controlling inventory levels is another important part of managing working capital.
 Companies should aim to keep inventory levels at the optimal amount to meet customer demand while avoiding excessive carrying costs or stock-outs.
-By analyzing historical demand patterns and using forecasting techniques, companies can better manage their inventory levels and minimize the risk of overstocking or understocking.
+By analysing historical demand patterns and using forecasting techniques, companies can better manage their inventory levels and minimise the risk of overstocking or understocking.

 Managing cash collections and payments is also critical to effective working capital management.
 This involves careful monitoring of customer payments and managing payables to ensure that bills are paid on time, penalties are avoided, and cash flows are optimised.
 Companies can use tools such as cash flow forecasts, payment schedules, and credit policies to help manage these processes and stay on top of their cash positions.